-The main problem JJ has reached the signaling chamber and must use a specific arrangement of three jewels to summon help from the jacketed justice by shining the JJ sign into the sky.
-The three jewels, (ruby, garnet, and beryl, in that order), need to be mounted on poles located exactly 1, 2, and 3 meters (respectively) from the chamber's center.
-For the setup to work, the three jewels must lie on a straight line that points toward or above the horizon in the direction from ruby to garnet to beryl.
-Luckily, the chamber contains a large collection of jewel-mounting poles of different lengths.
-The main task is figuring out which poles to use for the ruby, garnet, and beryl jewels in order to produce the required straight-line arrangement.
-The input is the collection of poles, provided by specifying the length of each available pole.
-The desired output is a list of all triples of poles that satisfy the requirements.
+The main problem JJ has reached the circular chamber of columns and must use a specific arrangement of three jewels and a lamp to summon help from the jacketed justice by shining the JJ sign into the sky.
+This circular chamber has a number of columns.
+Each column has a fixed height but is mounted on a circular track, centered on the chamber's center, that allows it to be moved to any position on that track.
+No two columns share a track and the tracks are separated well enough to avoid any interference when moving columns.
+The lamp and the three jewels, ruby, garnet, and beryl, must be placed on separate columns so that they form a straight line, in the listed order, that points above the horizon in the direction away from the lamp.
+The main task is figuring out which columns to use for the lamp and the ruby, garnet, and beryl jewels in order to produce the required straight-line arrangement.
+The input is the collection of pairs, with each pair denoting the radius of a column's circular track and that column's height.
+The desired output is a list of all 4-tuples of columns that satisfy the requirements.